 Species carolina (Carolina Mantis)

 Explanation of Names

 Adults are 48-57 mm long (including wings).

 Head and thorax almost as long as the body.
 Antennae about half as long as middle legs.
 Pale green to brownish grey, often inconspicuous on vegetation.
 Males usually brown, females green or brown.
-Wings do not extend to tip of abdomen, especially in female.
-(Females apparently flightless, or nearly so.)
+Wings do not extend to tip of abdomen in females which makes them flightless, or nearly so.
+On males, the wings may or may not extend beyond the tip of the abdomen.
 Abdomen of female strongly widened in middle.
 Tegmina

 (outer wings) are broad, reaching apical third of the abdomen, with a stigmatic (dark) black patch.